NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Create the Operating system "Debian" with Major version "12", Description "Debian bookworm", Family "Debian", Release name "bookworm"

-Navigate to "Hosts > Provisioning Setup > Operating systems" and click on "Create operating system".
+Navigate to "Hosts > Provisioning Setup > Operating systems" and click on "Create Operating System".
 In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "12", "Description" to "Debian bookworm", "Family" to "Debian", "Release name" to "bookworm".
-Click on "Submit".

-### Associate the PXELinux template "Preseed default PXELinux" with Debian

-Navigate to "Hosts > Templates > Provisioning templates" and search "Preseed default PXELinux".
-Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
 Click on "Submit".

 ### Associate the Provision template "Preseed default" with Debian